phylosopher07/phylosopher07.github.io/_posts/2023-02-15-hydrogen-atom-schrodinger.md

 ## Schrödinger equation

-The Hamiltonian of a _hydrogen-like atom_ with atomic number $Z$ is the radial kinetic energy operator and Coulomb attraction force between $Z$ positive protons and a negative electron.
-Using the time-independent Schrödinger equation, ignoring all spin-coupling interactions and using the reduced mass
+The Hamiltonian of a _hydrogen-like atom_ with the atomic number $Z$ is the radial kinetic energy operator and Coulomb attraction force between $Z$ positive protons and a negative electron.
+Using the time-independent Schrödinger equation, ignoring all spin-coupling interactions, and using the reduced mass
 $ \mu=\dfrac{m_em_N}{m_e+m_N} $, the equation is written as:

 \\[ \left( -\frac{\hbar^2}{2\mu}\nabla^2-\frac{Ze^2}{4\pi\epzro r} \right)\psi = E\psi\\]